$\ell_1$-Regularized Generalized Least Squares: Introduction

 where $\tilde{\lambda}_{n}$ is distinct from $\lambda_{n}$ in (\ref{eq:lasso}).
 In practice, we need to estimate the covariance structure of the errors, resulting in a \emph{feasible }GLS-LASSO (FGLS) where we replace $R$ with $\hat{R}$.
-In classical regression settings where $p<n$, asymptotically, if we can provide a consistent estimator of the Whitening matrix $R$, then the GLS attains the best linear unbiased estimator (BLUE) status \cite{white2014asymptotic}, it also satisfies the Cramer-Rao lower bound.
+In the classical setting, if we can provide a consistent estimator of the whitening matrix $R$, then the GLS attains the best linear unbiased estimator (BLUE) status and satisfies the Cramer-Rao lower bound \cite{white2014asymptotic}.